Boxelder Bug Facts

 You can prevent a boxelder bug infestation by clearing your yard of any potential hiding places like rocks, stacked firewood and other debris.
 Seal any cracks or crevices that the insects could use to enter your home.
 Be sure to use proper screening in windows and summer doors.
 A preventative treatment can be applied on the exterior of the home before boxelder bugs enter the building to hibernate.
 Treat the foundation, the eaves where the insects can slip in through the soffits and any other cracks or crevices in the building.
 If the boxelder bugs have already infested attics and wall voids, they can be sucked up with a strong vacuum.

 A pest management professional has the education, equipment and skills necessary to effectively address an boxelder bug problem.
 Finding and treating the boxelder bugs can be challenging, especially if they are spread throughout your yard.
-A pest management professional provides their expertise to identify the pest problem and determine the best possible solution to resolve the boxelder bug infestation.
+Use pest control services to identify the pest problem and determine the best possible solution to resolve the boxelder bug infestation.